-One major design goal was to make the VUE instantly recognizable as a Saturn, yet give it a look and personality all its own.
+Exterior One major design goal was to make the VUE instantly recognizable as a Saturn, yet give it a look and personality all its own.
 The VUE has space-frame construction, as well as dent-resistant polymer bodyside panels that are similar to those used on Saturn sedans, coupes and wagons.
 Full-length frame rails and a steel safety cage form a single welded structure.

 A horizontal bar sits between big rectangular headlights, and the VUE gets large flares above each wheel.
 Car-height bumpers are installed, ready to resist 5-mph impacts.
-Measuring 181.3 inches long overall, the VUE rides a 106.6-inch wheelbase, ps 71.5 inches wide and stands 66.5 inches high with an 8-inch ground clearance.
+Measuring 181.3 inches long overall, the VUE rides a 106.6-inch wheelbase, spans 71.5 inches wide and stands 66.5 inches high with an 8-inch ground clearance.
 The spare tire fits inside beneath the load floor.
 The VUE has a fully independent suspension and 16-inch tires, and AWD models have aluminum wheels.

-Saturn stylists have made user-friendliness a prime point for the interior, which seats five occupants.
+Interior Saturn stylists have made user-friendliness a prime point for the interior, which seats five occupants.
 The VUEs step-in height is 2 to 3 inches lower than usual, which will ease entry and exit.
 The front-passenger seatback folds flat, and rear occupants have a 70/30-split, folding bench with a two-position recliner.
 Cargo volume is 30 cubic feet with the backseat upright and 63 cubic feet with the seat folded down; the rear cargo area includes tie-down points, hooks and a cargo organizer.
 Up front, gauges reside on a sloped panel.
 GMs OnStar communication system is optional.

 At the Chicago Auto Show in February 2001, Saturn exhibited a pair of specially fitted VUEs to demonstrate that many owners are expected to customize their vehicles with add-on accessories.

-Two engines are available.
+Under the Hood Two engines are available.
 The base power plant is a 2.2-liter Ecotec four-cylinder that produces 143 horsepower.
 A European-built five-speed-manual transmission is standard, and the optional unit is a VTi continuously variable transmission that has no conventional gearing.
 Instead, it operates with two variable-diameter pulleys and a special steel belt that are made up of 500 stacked elements and always in a state of compression.

 A 181-hp, 3.0-liter V-6 engine that teams with only a five-speed-automatic transmission is optional.
 Available AWD can smoothly transfer up to 100 percent of the engines drive torque to the rear wheels if the front wheels begin to slip.

-Curtain-type airbags that deploy in side-impact collisions and protect the heads of outboard occupants will be available, and antilock brakes are optional.
+Safety Curtain-type airbags that deploy in side-impact collisions and protect the heads of outboard occupants will be available, and antilock brakes are optional.
 Three sets of child-safety seat anchors are installed in the rear.

-Saturn has done an admirable job of taking the typical boxy SUV profile and giving it a special sort of character.
+Driving Impressions Saturn has done an admirable job of taking the typical boxy SUV profile and giving it a special sort of character.
 With a V-6 engine and automatic transmission, this new SUV is more capable and comfortable than expected, with ride quality thats close to flawless on smooth pavement.
 Acceleration falls short of phenomenal, but performance is reasonably eager for a vehicle in this class.
 Some engine blare turns up when the pedal is pushed hard, but its not objectionable.

 Although its handling cant be called sporty, it is precise enough to send the VUE exactly in the right direction.
 Front and side visibility are excellent, helped by a very low cowl.
 The driver benefits from typical Saturn gauges big, fully calibrated and very easy to read.